tristanlatr/WPWatcher/README.md

 ![WPWatcher Report List](/screens/wpwatcher-report-list.png "WPWatcher Report")

 ![WPWatcher Report](/screens/wpwatcher-report.png "WPWatcher Report")

-Thanks to [wpscan-analyze](https://github.com/lukaspustina/wpscan-analyze), emails now include table summary of all plugins, versions and potential vulnerabilities.

 ## Questions ?
 If you have any questions, please create a new issue.